bprin97/HIV_Intervention_System/README.md

 ## Running the Experiments :

 In order to run the application :

-1) Install the requirement packages from the requirements.txt
+1) Open the Terminal
-2) Open the Terminal
+2) Install the requirement packages from the requirements.txt by run this command : pip install -r requirements.txt , remember to specify the path of the      requirement.txt
 3) Run it with the following command : python main.py "path_to_one_of_the_datasets" number of partition (e.g python main.py "/Datasets/HIV_Dataset_2_Centers.csv" 2)

 ## Computational Time